-In the second quarter of 2011, we recognized a pre-tax loss from certain real estate transactions within our U.S. Domestic Package segment of \$15 million (\$11 million after-tax) and a pre-tax gain within our Supply Chain & Freight segment of \$48 million (\$31 million after-tax).
+In the second quarter of 2011, we recognized a pre-tax loss from certain real estate transactions within our U.S. Domestic Package segment of \$15 million (\$11 million after-tax) and a pre-tax gain from real estate transactions within our Supply Chain & Freight segment of \$48 million (\$31 million after-tax).